Blue

 from peep parent to peep leader in Midlothian

-Many Peep parents in Midlothian have completed Peep Progression Pathway accreditation, gone on to further education and/or trained to become Peep practitioners/ leaders or Early Education and Childcare workers themselves, since Midlothian started delivering Peep programmes in 2005.
+Many Peep parents in Midlothian have completed Peep Progression Pathway qualification units, gone on to further education and/or trained to become Peep practitioners/ leaders or Early Education and Childcare workers themselves, since Midlothian started delivering Peep programmes in 2005.

 Here are three parents talking about their experience of Peep as a parent, and their next steps: